makeup/makeup-js/packages/makeup-navigation-emitter/README.md

 * `navigationModelInit` - fired when the model is auto initialised (bubbles: false)
 * `navigationModelChange` - fired when the index is set by any means other than auto init or auto reset (bubbles: false)
 * `navigationModelReset` - fired when the model is auto reset (bubbles: false)
+* `navigationModelMutation` - fired when any changes to the elements DOM (bubbles: false)